touch/pubsure-ws/README.md

 * `:clean-cache-on-done` - A boolean indicating whether to clean the cache of messages for a topic, when the `done` function is called for that topic.
 Default is false.
 * `:summary-fn` - A function that updates a summary value for each topic on every published message.
 This summary can be retrieved using WAMP RPC (see below).
 The function takes two arguments; the current summary (which may be nil), and the published message.
 Default is no function.
 * `:clean-summary-on-done` - A boolean indicating whether to clean the summary for a topic, when the `done` function is called for that topic.
 Default is false.
+* `:wrap-fn` - A ring wrapper function, which wraps the standard request handling function.
+This can be used for instance for authentication.
+Default is no function.

 ### Usage

 Open a Websocket connection to `ws://<host>:<port>/[topic]`.
 The `[topic]` part is optional.
 When supplied, the connection is automatically subscribed to that topic.

 In order to be informed of source updates, one needs to send a WAMP subscribe request to the server.
 A client can subscribe to multiple topics.

 #### RPC call - `cache`